IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 }
 ```

 In the `Member` participant registry, create two participants.
+Again, click on the `Member` tab on the far left-hand side.

 ```
 {